exercism/ruby/exercises/concept/numbers/.docs/after.md

 #=> true
 ```

-An `if` statement can be used to conditionally execute code.
-The condition of an `if` statement does not have to be only `true` or `false`.
-It can be any value.
-But it's important to know that any value other than `nil` and `false` (_truthy_ values) will be treated as `true`, meaning that the code inside the `if` statement will be executed.
+An `if` statement can be used to conditionally execute code:

 ```ruby
 x = 5